Ensembl/ensembl-production-imported/docs/auto/SRAAlignment_BRC4.md

 # IN-DEPTH OVERVIEW

-    1. The pipeline first extracts genome data from the cores
+- 1. The pipeline first extracts genome data from the cores
-    2. Then it retrieves the runs data from SRA for every sample
+- 2. Then it retrieves the runs data from SRA for every sample
-    3. Pre-alignment, each sample data may be trimmed, and their strandness is inferred
+- 3. Pre-alignment, each sample data may be trimmed, and their strandness is inferred
-    4. The inferrences are checked over the whole of each dataset
+- 4. The inferences are checked over the whole of each dataset
-    5. Each sample is then aligned against its reference sequence, and converted into a bam file
+- 5. Each sample is then aligned against its reference sequence, and converted into a bam file
-    6. Various post-alignment steps are performed
+- 6. Various post-alignment steps are performed

-## Genome data preparation
+## 1. GENOME DATA PREPARATION

-    * Extract the DNA sequence from the core into a fasta file
+- Extract the DNA sequence from the core into a fasta file
-    * Index the fasta file for hisat2 with hisat2-build (without splice sites or exons files)
+- Index the fasta file for hisat2 with hisat2-build (without splice sites or exons files)
-    * Extract the gene models from the core in a gtf format (for htseq-count)
+- Extract the gene models from the core in a gtf format (for htseq-count)
-    * Extract the gene models from the core in a bed format (for strand inference)
+- Extract the gene models from the core in a bed format (for strand inference)

-## RNA-Seq data retrieval
+## 2. RNA-SEQ DATA RETRIEVAL

 For each run, download the fastq data files from ENA using its SRA accession.

 All following processes are performed for each run.

-## Pre-alignment processes
+## 3. PRE-ALIGNMENT PROCESSES

 ### **Trimming**